ResonantHbbHgg/bbggLimits/README.md

 python scripts/MakeKLambdaScan.py LIMSDIR
 ```

-For *kl-kt* scan plot, we first need to gateher the results of all limits in a text file,
+For *kl-kt* scan plot, we first need to gather the results of all limits in a text file,
 and then run the plotting script:
 ```
 python scripts/MakeKLKTScanTxtList.py LIMSDIR [-s] python scripts/MakeKLKTplot.py -l LIMSDIR/KLKT_Scan_List.txt
 ```
 Here, `-s` option can be used if only limits for `kt>0` are produced.
 In this case the
-plot is simply drawn symmetricly over (0,0) point in (kl,kt) coordinates.
+plot is simply drawn symmetrically over (0,0) point in (kl,kt) coordinates.

 PS.
-In order to reporduce the _EPS17_ results, follow the instructions here:
+In order to reproduce the _EPS17_ results, follow the instructions here:
 [SmartScripts/README.md](SmartScripts/README.md)